 At the field level, Humanitarian Coordinators (HCs) are charged with ensuring that effective systems are in place for preventing and responding to acts of sexual exploitation and abuse, and OCHA provides support to HCs to this end.
 HCs’ responsibilities on PSEA are included in their annual compacts, and HCs report regularly to the Emergency Relief Coordinator (ERC) on the matter.
 The topic is also a standing item in the HCs’ annual retreat.

 As the Chair of the Inter-Agency Standing Committee (IASC), the ERC plays a key role in propelling progress on PSEA across the humanitarian system.
 The IASC Principals have taken concrete measures to ensure action on the issue.
-In their Statement, adopted in December 2015, they reaffirmed their collective commitment and determination to eradicate acts of sexual exploitation and abuse by humanitarian personnel and to respond fully to incidents.
-Practically, this has meant developing inter-agency complaints mechanisms and ensuring that survivors have access to immediate and longer-term assistance.
+The Chair’s Statement issued in June 2018 outlines further collective IASC commitments and actions to eradicate acts of sexual exploitation and abuse by humanitarian personnel and to respond fully to incidents.